SaraiRA/Mixtures/README.md

 # Mixtures

-This script identify if we have a mixture of pathogens in the sample data
+This script identify if we have a mixture of pathogens in the sample data and plot.

 In process...